top of page

 • Relationship changes after birth

 Therapists trained in this area understand the physical, emotional, and social complexities of the perinatal period.
-They provide support tailored to the unique needs of pregnant and postpartum people.
+They provide support tailored to the unique needs of pregnant and postpartum individuals.

 How Perinatal Therapy Is Similar to General Therapy